OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Import Existing vCenter
 =======================

-Importing a vCenter infrastructure into vOneCloud is a task carried out easily through the Sunstone Web UI.
-Follow the next steps is to import an existing vCenter in your shiny new vOneCloud environment, as well as the vCenter VM templates already defined in the vCenter.
+Importing a vCenter infrastructure into vOneCloud can be carried out easily through the Sunstone Web UI.
+Follow the next steps to import an existing vCenter as well as any already defined VM Template.

-You will need the IP or hostname of the vCenter server, as well as an administrator username/password credentials to successfuly import resources from the existing vCenter.
+You will need the IP or hostname of the vCenter server, as well as an administrator credentials to successfuly import resources from vCenter.

-Take into account that one vCenter cluster (with all its ESX hosts) will be represented as one vOneCloud host.

 Step 1.
 Sunstone login
 -----------------------